UNDERSTAND WHAT YOU CAN REALISTICALLY BUY -- AND HOW TO FINANCE IT

 • DEAL FINANCEABILITY

-Whether the purchase price, cash flow, industry, add-backs, structure, and debt-service coverage appear supportable.
+Whether the purchase price, cash flow, add-backs, working capital needs, industry, and debt-service coverage appear supportable.

 Whether the buyer’s liquidity, credit, experience, operating role, equity contribution, and reserves align with the transaction.